opensearch-project/project-website/_posts/2023-09-21-Introducing-Live-Traffic-Capture-and-Replay-For-Migrations-and-Upgrades.md

 twittercard:
   description: "Explore the benefits of using this tool to conduct tests on migrations and upgrades under actual workload conditions."
 meta_keywords: migrations, upgrades, change data capture, traffic replay
-meta_description: "Explore the benefits of using this tool for conduct tests on migrations and upgrades under actual workload conditions."
+meta_description: "Explore the benefits of using this tool to conduct tests on migrations and upgrades under actual workload conditions."

 ---